uberx/jellyscript-jam/README.md

 At its core, this project is a game running within the Twitch extension.
 For the purpose of this codejam, we have implemented a game called "Dino Time Crunch".

-The link to the standalone game and play can be found here: [GitHub Page Link Placeholder]
+The link to the standalone game and play can be found [Dino Time Crunch Repo](https://varangian-core.github.io/Dino-Time-Crunch/).

 #### Game Description